katie-s3/Recipes-Builder/README.md

 - **Recipe Processing**: Recipes are parsed from a provided URL using the Spoonacular API.
 If a recipe is successfully parsed and not found as an existing recipe, it is saved to the SQLite database.

 ## Database
-The application uses a SQLite database for lightweight, local data storage.
+The application uses SQLite as the database engine.